JoelTQX/1015-Mini-Project/README.md

-# Autistic Patients Classification using Artificial Neural Networks (ANN)
+# Predicting Autism Using Artificial Neural Networks (ANN)

 This repository contains code for SC1015 Mini Project that demonstrates the classification of autistic patients using Artificial Neural Networks (ANN).